 Muni/Treasury Ratios and Taxable Equivalent Yields

-Source: Bloomberg Barclays, as of 10/31/17.
+Source: Bloomberg Barclays, as of 9/30/18.
 Past performance is no guarantee of future results.
 For illustrative purposes only and does not represent the performance of any specific investment product.
-Taxable Equivalent Yield (TEY) is based on 43.4% top tax bracket.
+Taxable Equivalent Yield (TEY) is based on 37% top tax bracket.
 An investor may be subject to the federal Alternative Minimum Tax, and state and local taxes may apply.
 Capital gains, if any, are fully taxable.

 - Looking ahead we are encouraged by the steady fundamentals in the overall muni market due to a number of factors, including low unemployment, and stable tax revenues, and modest spending proposals included in many recent state and local budgets.

 - Given this backdrop, we expect that any poor muni performance in the short-term will be modest in scale and scope and market weakness may even produce good investment opportunities in both duration and credit.